livingstack/CiscoAsa-Powershell/README.md

 # CiscoAsa-Powershell
-Script to read network objects and services, routes, and other settings from a Cisco ASA Rest-API for migration
+Scripts to read or write data to a Cisco ASA via the rest api.